 It is the student’s responsibility to speak to their major and minor advisor(s) regarding their abroad coursework and how (or if) it will count towards their degree plan.

 Departmental policies on this program:

 School of Business majors: You must speak with the School of Business concerning your abroad classes

 English majors: A maximum of 3 ENG courses from this program may count toward the ENG major.

-Politics & International Affairs majors: A maximum of 9 credit hours from this program may count toward the POL major.
-If 9 credit hours are counted, no additional domestic transfer credits or courses taken abroad may be used towards the major.
-If a student has already transferred credit into their POL major, it is their responsibility to discuss this with their abroad advisor.
+Politics & International Affairs majors: A maximum of 9 hours from this program may count toward the major or a maximum of 3 hours from this program may count toward the minor.
+If 9 hours (or 3 hours for the minor) are counted, no additional domestic transfer credits, AP credits, or courses taken abroad may be used towards the major.

 NO ART DIVISIONAL CREDIT AVAILABLE ON THIS PROGRAM